asare-21/report_gen/ReadMe.md

 1. Insert Report Pictures
 2. Adjust Report Automatically to suite the type of inspection
 3. Add AI if possible to make the process smart and smooth
+4. Algorithm to check percentage of report left

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)